status-im/market-proxy/market-fetcher/README.md

 ./build_docker_locally_run.sh
 ```

 The service will be available at `http://localhost:8080` by default.

-Trying to access the API:
+To access the API:

 ```
 curl http://localhost:8080/api/v1/leaderboard/markets